A guide to the Navigation Protection Program’s application and review requirements

 - An international bridge, interprovincial bridge, or bridge over the St. Lawrence Seaway

-Before submitting an application to the Minister, owners are strongly encouraged to contact the Canadian Environmental Assessment Agency, the National Energy Board or the Canadian Nuclear Safety Commission (as appropriate to your work), if there is potential that any component(s) of the work meet the conditions of a designated project under the IAA.
+Before submitting an application to the Minister, owners are strongly encouraged to contact the Impact Assessment Agency of Canada, if there is potential that any component(s) of the work meet the conditions of a designated project under the IAA.

 The federal government has a legal duty to consult Indigenous groups when its conduct has the potential to adversely impact Aboriginal or Treaty rights.
 If your work triggers the legal duty to consult with Indigenous groups, you may need to provide detailed information necessary to ensure consultations are adequate.
-Transport Canada will notify you if consultation is required.
+TC will notify you if a consultation is required.

 Order in Council exemption

-Typically, orders in council facilitated through the CNWA are only sought for major resource development projects.
-For major resource projects, the first point of contact with the federal regulatory review process should be the Major Projects Management Office (MPMO) at Natural Resources Canada.
+Typically, Orders in Council facilitated through the CNWA are only sought out for major resource development projects.
+For these projects, the first point of contact with the federal regulatory review process should be the Major Projects Management Office (MPMO) at Natural Resources Canada.
 MPMO Officers will be able to provide an overview of all the required components.

-If an order in council is sought to exempt a navigable body of water (and/or any water that flows into a navigable water) from the prohibitions of the CNWA, it is the responsibility of the project owner to compile the baseline research required for Transport Canada to conduct triage and prepare the necessary documents related to the order in council.
-Transport Canada will develop the Minister’s recommendation (the official request for an exemption from the Minister of Transport to the Governor in Council), based on the information and evidence submitted.
+If an Order in Council is sought to exempt a navigable body of water, and/or any water that flows into a navigable water, from the prohibitions in the CNWA, it is the responsibility of the project owner to compile the baseline research required for TC to conduct triage and prepare the necessary documents related to the Order in Council.
+TC will develop the Minister’s recommendation (the official request for an exemption from the Minister of Transport to the Governor in Council), based on the information and evidence submitted.

-Please contact the office in your region with any questions or concerns.
+Contact the NPP office in your region with any questions or concerns you may have.